ansys/pysam-sysml2/doc/source/examples/index.rst

 Examples
 ########

-In this section, we will see different ways to use the API with some examples.
+This section shows different ways to use the API with some examples.

 .. only:: html